laxatzi/blogPostCode/CSS/transitions/transitions.md

 Adjusting the speed of transitions help users to better comprehend UI changes.
 Transition duration is not a one size fits all metric.
-A slower animation (600ms) will feel tedious to most users when it is repeated multiple times, such as in a contextual menu.
-Most people will notice micro-animations of around 250ms, but they won’t feel like they’re waiting for them.
+A slower animation (600ms) will feel boring to most users when it is repeated multiple times, such as in a contextual menu.
+Most people will notice micro-animations of around 250ms, without feeling like they’re waiting for them.
 On the other hand, for an element that doesn’t require immediate attention, a lengthy transition, like a bounce, would be fine.

 ### transition-delay